-The railroad brought people, business and the mail to Argyle – and with people come churches.
+The railroad brought people, business and the mail to Argyle.
 Rancher Henry Johns had a fine well frequented by travelers passing through the area.
-The well took on special significance in l884 as the water source for the annual “Brush Arbor Camp Meetings” sponsored by Prairie Mound Methodist Church.
+The well took on special significance in 1884 as the water source for the annual “Brush Arbor Camp Meetings” sponsored by Prairie Mound Methodist Church.
 Today, a historical marker at Johns Well tells the story of its importance in the church life of the area.
 Over the years, the site, about two miles west of Methodist Hill, hosted many family reunions, praying, singing, repenting, playing, eating and recreation events each year to celebrate the end of harvest.
 Many years later, Prairie Mound Methodist Church became part of Argyle Methodist Church.

 Argyle Methodist Church was chartered in 1894 with twenty-seven members.
 The first pastor was Reverend Blueford Henry Webster, a Methodist circuit rider from Mississippi.
-Early worship services for the congregation were conducted in the Argyle schoolhouse.
-In 1898, Church trustees purchased land atop "Methodist Hill" from the Texas and Pacific Railroad.
-The first sanctuary, a frame structure, was built soon afterward during the pastorate of Reverend J. R. Atchley who completed much of the carpentry work with the assistance of other church members.
-They drove six wagons to the Dallas planning mill to bring back lumber to build the pews.
-Two of the original pews remain in the church on Methodist Hill.
-In 1912 members acquired a parsonage on the northeast corner of Denton and Cypress Streets.
-Having a parsonage allowed the circuit riding minister to conduct Sunday morning services at his home church and then go in the afternoon to other churches.
+In 1898, they purchased land atop "Methodist Hill" from the Texas and Pacific Railroad.
+The first sanctuary, a frame structure, was built by the pastor and church members.
+They drove six wagons to the Dallas planing mill to bring back lumber to build the pews.
+Two of the original pews still have a special place in our church today!

-From its humble beginnings over 100 years ago when 27 individuals followed God’s call to establish Argyle Methodist Church, today a new generation of faithful followers looks forward to a second hundred years of ministry and service to the Argyle community, by opening the doors of the new church campus to share God’s love with one another.
-Welcome to Argyle United Methodist Church.
+From its humble beginnings over 100 years ago when 27 individuals followed God’s call to establish Argyle Methodist Church, today a new generation of faithful followers faithfully works to bring a second hundred years of ministry and service to the Argyle community.